Application of preservative sorbic acid in food processing industry

 Synergistic effect

-As potassium sorbate is an acidic preservative, it is recommended to use organic acids, such as citric acid, lactic acid salts, etc. These organic acids not only have their own preservative effect, but also regulate the pH value, which is conducive to the persistent play of the preservative effect of potassium sorbate.
+As potassium sorbate is an acidic preservative, it is recommended to use organic acids, such as citric acid, lactic acid salts, etc. These organic acids not only have their own antiseptic effect, but also regulate the pH value, which is conducive to the persistent play of the preservative effect of potassium sorbate.

 GNFCHEM is professional Food Additives manufacturer, please follows us and get more products catalogue and price!